-Once a grant applicant has been notified that the Foundation’s Board of Directors has awarded them funding, a Foundation representative will be in touch to finalize the details of the grant.
-These details include the payment schedule, reporting expectations & timetables, and knowledge dissemination benchmarks that align with the grant recipient organization’s timing and project milestones.
-This information will be documented in a Grant Letter of Agreement signed by representatives from both the grant recipient organization and the Foundation.
+The final stage once funding has been awarded includes Foundation staff reaching out to complete a Funding Letter of Agreement.
+This document details the payment schedule, reporting expectations & timetables, and knowledge dissemination benchmarks that align with the grant recipient organization’s timing and project milestones.
 This process is typically completed within 30 days of notification of a successful grant application.

 In 2018, The Counselling Foundation of Canada in collaboration with the Lawson Foundation, and the Laidlaw Foundation undertook a project to gather feedback from our grant recipients.
 GrantBook was hired to collect and synthesize the confidential feedback about grant recipients’ experiences of working with us.
 Today, as part of our efforts to be transparent and to encourage ongoing openness to talk about how we can continually improve, we are happy to share with you the final report.
 Grant recipients are indispensable partners in achieving our mission.
 Open dialogue and honest feedback are central to effective partnership, and while we strive to be responsive and open, we also know that it isn’t always easy to tell a funder that there is room for improvement.
 This survey represents a first step in our journey to better understand how we can support our grant recipients.
 Over the coming months, we will be taking further actions to learn more and make tweaks to how we operate.
 As we go, we’ll keep you in the loop.